Via the Seattle Times: Judge rejects Seattle’s ‘first-come, first-served’ rental law as unconstitutional…

 Let’s check out the three price tiers for the Seattle area, as measured by Case-Shiller.
 Remember, Case-Shiller’s “Seattle” data is based on single-family home repeat sales in King, Pierce, and Snohomish counties.

 Let’s have a look at the latest data from the Case-Shiller Home Price Index.
-According to August data that was released this morning, Seattle-area home prices were:
+According to January data that was released this week, Seattle-area home prices were:

 Up 21.8 percent from the July 2007 peak

 Over the same period last year prices were up 0.6 percent month-over-month and year-over-year prices were up 11.3 percent.